-&lt;sup>13 The eight percent is a weighted average of the 5.2 percent for households born 1942-47 and the 10.2 percent for those born 1948-53.
+&lt;sup>14 The eight percent is a weighted average of the 5.2 percent for households born 1942-47 and the 10.2 percent for those born 1948-53.

-&lt;sup>14Although households can also purchase nominal annuities that provide a declining real income, at plausible preference parameters and prevailing annuity prices, they will prefer the level consumption obtainable from a real annuity.
+&lt;sup>15Although households can also purchase nominal annuities that provide a declining real income, at plausible preference parameters and prevailing annuity prices, they will prefer the level consumption obtainable from a real annuity.
 "Mortality credits," the reallocation of resources from those who die to those who survive, enable annuities to pay higher returns than equivalent unannuitized investments, particularly at older ages.
-This additional return makes annuity purchasers more willing than non-purchasers to forego consumption at younger ages in return for additional consumption at older ages.

-Khitatrakun (2006), households optimally choose higher consumption in their 60s and significantly lower consumption by age 85.
+This additional return optimization model assumes that households undertake an optimal drawdown of unannuitized wealth, carefully trading off the risk of outliving their wealth against the cost of unnecessarily restricting their consumption.
+Given the preference parameters in Scholz, Seshadri, and Khitatrakun (2006), households optimally choose higher consumption in their 60s and significantly lower consumption by age 85.
 This declining consumption reflects the declining probability that the household will be alive.